google/benchmark/README.md

 BENCHMARK(BM_memcpy)->Range(8, 8<<10);
 ```

-By default the arguments in a range are generated in multiples of eight and the command above selects [ 8, 64, 512, 4k, 8k ].
+By default the arguments in the range are generated in multiples of eight and the command above selects [ 8, 64, 512, 4k, 8k ].
 In the following code the range multiplier is changed to multiples of two.

 ```c++
 BENCHMARK(BM_memcpy)->RangeMultiplier(2)->Range(8, 8<<10);
 ```
-Now the arguments generated are [ 8, 16, 32, 64, 128, 256, 512, 1024, 2k, 4k, 8k ].
+Now arguments generated are [ 8, 16, 32, 64, 128, 256, 512, 1024, 2k, 4k, 8k ].

 You might have a benchmark that depends on two inputs.
 For example, the
 following code defines a family of benchmarks for measuring the speed of set